archinetai/audio-data-pytorch/README.md

 ```

 ### LJSpeech Dataset
-An unsupervised dataset for LJSpeech with voice only data
+An unsupervised dataset for LJSpeech with voice only data.
 ```py
 from audio_data_pytorch import LJSpeechDataset